About HTTP header

 or share button, etc.) are blocked, as well as inline

-and <script>
+<style> and <script>

 elements.
 Most websites will be rendered useless, and you

-rarely see a site that uses only self
+rarely see a site that uses only self.

 Small personal web sites can easily implement it, but if they don’t do dynamic page generation and have no way to introduce XSS, like this site, it’s not worth it.

-The well-known x-frame-options: DENY
+The well-known x-frame-options: DENY, which

 prevents clickjacking, has already been deprecated and its